Music Academy

 Jennifer Grim

 Hailed as "a deft, smooth flute soloist" by the New York Times, Jennifer Grim's remarkable depth and breadth as a performer of solo and chamber repertoire has gained broad national acclaim.
-Grim is currently an associate professor at the Frost School of Music at the University of Miami, and she serves on the Board of Directors of Chamber Music America.
+Grim is currently an associate professor at The Frost School of Music at the University of Miami, and she serves on the Board of Directors of Chamber Music America.

 Read More